 Too many experts say writers must blog, but that may not be good advice

-As writers we’re told that if we want to be successful at publishing our work, then we need an author platform.
+As writers, we’re told that if we want to be successful at publishing our work, then we need an author platform.
 Yes, this is true.
 Publishers expect writers to have a platform.
-In fact, it seems, platform may supersede writing quality.
+In fact, it seems, the platform may supersede writing quality.
 After all, a publisher can fix our writing much easier than they can build up our author platform.

 A common example of building an author platform is blogging.
 At one time blogging was held up as an essential requirement if a writer wanted to land a publishing deal.
-I think this has moderated somewhat in the past couple years, but there are still many voices saying that writers need a blog if they hope to find success.
+I think this has moderated somewhat in the past couple of years, but there are still many voices saying that writers need a blog if they hope to find success.

 So, do you need to blog to build your author platform?

-Since I am a blogger, it may surprise you to hear me say the answer is no. As a writer you do not need a blog.
+Since I am a blogger, it may surprise you to hear me say the answer is no. As a writer, you do not need a blog.

 - If logging will distract you from writing, then don’t blog.

 - If blogging is something you dread, then you shouldn’t do it.